Last Updated on

 The Y-axis.
 Tone’s Lightness

-As you will see, it’s pretty intuitive to start making changes using the tone curve.
+As you will see, it’s pretty intuitive to start editing photos and making changes using the tone curve.
 If for example, you want to make the image brighter, click on the midtone area and drag the curve up.
 You will see your image getting brighter as you drag the curve.
 You can repeat the same action for the Highlights and Shadows until you obtain the desired result.

 Lightroom gives you two ways to operate on the Tone Curve.
 The first one is called Region Curve, and it’s an aided mode that you can use when you’re moving your first steps in Lightroom.
 The second mode is called Point Curve.
 You can activate it by press a little square button at the bottom right of the Tone Curve Panel.